 Measure ¼ rum and place the raisins into the bowl.
 Set aside until you are ready to make the filling.

+Step 1.
 Warm up the milk to 110F/44C, add the sugar, and mix to dissolve.
 Add the yeast and set it aside in a warm, draught-free place for 5 minutes or until frothy.
+(Image 1 and 2)

 Also, in this case, the salt intensifies the color of the yolks, and the bread will have a slightly yellow, beautiful color.
 Set aside.

+Step 4.
 Meanwhile, sift the flour and place it in a bowl of a stand mixer fitted with a dough hook.
 Start the mixer on low speed and add egg yolks.
+(Images 7 and 8)

 Tip: If the mixer gets too hot, stop and let cool for 5-10 minutes, then knead again until you obtain the elastic dough.

-Beat the egg whites frothy, then add the sugar and continue to beat to a soft pick.
+Beat the egg whites frothy, then add the sugar and continue to beat to a soft peak.
 Fold the ground walnuts and the mixture of raisins and rum gently.
+(Images 1 and 2)

 (My daughter loves doing this part every year.)

-Place each log into a 9x5 inches bread pan.
+Step 4.
+Place each log into a 9x5-inch bread pan, or if you want to use the traditional Romanian size, use these baking pans that are extra long and skinnier.
 Cover with a slightly damp kitchen towel and set aside in a warm place for 1 hour or until almost doubled in size.

 📖 Recipe